 The system was designed so that developers could implement the feature without concern for which biometric was presented.
 Apps will ask for an authentication token, and the secure enclave will provide one after successful authentication of a face, fingerprint, or passcode.

 If rumors are true, Apple could revive Touch ID in its flagship iPhone lineup.
 Under-display fingerprint technology would allow Apple to supplement Face ID on iPhones without using a Home Button or Side Button.
 Some suggest that Apple could add a fingerprint reader via the sleep/wake button on iPhone, but it isn't clear if this would be used alongside Face ID as an alternative or in tandem.

-The desire to return to Touch ID is strong given that the pandemic has created a situation in which many people will conceal most of their face on a day-to-day basis.
+The desire to return to Touch ID is strong given that the pandemic created a situation in which many people would conceal most of their faces on a day-to-day basis.
 However, Apple has maneuvered around this problem with a new version of Face ID that can be used when wearing a mask.